rd123myb/rd123myb/README.md

 - 📫 How to reach me: roryjd123@gmail.com
 - 🤔 I’m looking for help finding good transformer based machine learning resourses.
 - 👯 I’m looking to collaborate on anything IoT related
-- ⚡ Fun fact: The sky is blue becuase of Rayleigh scattering 😄
+- ⚡ Fun fact: The sky is blue because of Rayleigh scattering 😄
 <!--
 **rd123myb/rd123myb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.